Saturday, August 22, 2026

 We made sure to throw a big birthday bash for her 84th at our house.
 We had everyone there, big balloon decorations, lots of food--it was great.
 Mom sat in her wheelchair, looking diminutive, weary, and slightly confused.
 We were so glad we were able to bring it all together for her last birthday.
 She lived for another 3 weeks.

-Mom was an only child, arriving a little later in her parents' lives than some.
-She survived a hovering mother that loved to re-live her childhood vicariously through mom.
-"She went to everything," mom would say, "every practice, every birthday party, everything."
+Mom was an only child, arriving a little later in her parents' lives than most at that time.
+She had to survive a hovering mother as she grew up that loved to re-live her childhood vicariously through mom as she grew up.
+"She went to everything," mom would say of grandma, "every practice, every birthday party, everything."
 It was plain that she grew to hate it as she got older.
-When she met dad, he had a "bad boy" charm.
-He had come into to the world unwanted by his parents (too busy nightclubbing), so was raised by his grandparents instead.
-Like many boys, he was no stranger to harsh punishment when he challenged his grandfather's authority.
+When she met my dad, he had a "bad boy" charm.
+He had come into to the world unwanted by his parents that were too busy nightclubbing and gambling, and so was raised by his grandparents instead.
+Like many boys, he was no stranger to harsh punishment, and when he challenged his grandfather's authority he received it.
 When he had finally come to our area to live with his real parents, he was a brooding loner, full of teen angst and resentment.
-Much to the dismay of mom's parents, the two grew close, leaning on each other as only another "only child" could.
+Much to the dismay of mom's parents, the two teens grew close, leaning on each other as only another "only child" could.

 I never felt real grief when she passed.
 More like relief.
 She had been going through a lot in recent times, and it was good she never had to worry about pain or comfort again.
 No, I've been feeling something else.
 I can't quite put a finger on.
 It may have to do with me being the oldest of the five siblings--a kind of "buck stops here" sort of feeling.
 I feel like I'm watching all the cars of a train pass, then suddenly realizing the last car just went by.
 I hurry to catch up, finally settling in at the end of the line.
 I'm suddenly aware that there is no one behind me, and no longer any reason to look back.
 I'm at the back.